 Insomnia is now recognised as reliably associated with mental health disorders including risk of suicide (Baglioni et al, 2012; Pigeon, Bishop & Krueger, 2017), cardiovascular disease (Khan & Amoud, 2017) and type 2 diabetes (Vgontzas et al, 2009; Cappuccio, Strazzullo & Miller, 2010).
 Increased fatigue, impaired work productivity, reduced quality of life, and relationship dissatisfaction are also common in those with insomnia ( Kyle, Morgan & Espie, 2010; Espie et al, 2012; Roth & Ancoli_Israel, 1999).
 Indeed, such impaired functioning is an important driver for help-seeking behaviour (Morin et al, 2006).

-In relation to mental health, there is an at least two-fold increased risk of subsequent depression and anxiety disorder in patients with pre-existing insomnia (Baglioni et al, 2012).
+There is an at least two-fold increased risk of subsequent depression and anxiety disorder in patients with pre-existing insomnia (Baglioni et al, 2012).
 Insomnia has been associated with: (1) an increased risk of developing subsequent depression; (2) an increased duration of established depression; and (3) relapse following treatment for depression (Riemann, 2009).
 Poor sleep quality also seems to correlate with high negative and low positive emotions, both in clinical and subclinical samples.
-Good sleep seems to be associated with high positive emotions, but not necessarily with low negative emotions (Baglioni et al, 2010).
+Good sleep seems to be associated with high positive emotions, though not necessarily with low negative emotions (Baglioni et al, 2010).

 The strong relationship between insomnia and emotional vulnerability has been established for 30 years.
-The National Institute of Mental Health Epidemiologic Catchment Area interviewed 7954 adults on two occasions a year apart and highlighted the strong association between sleep disturbance and subsequent depression.
-It was found that 14% of those with insomnia at the first interview had developed new major depression one year later (Ford & Kamerow, 1989).
-This increased risk of developing depression has been confirmed in numerous other investigations: in a survey of 1200 young adults in Michigan the odds ratio of new depression was 4 times greater in those subjects who had insomnia 3 years earlier (Breslau et al, 1996) and of new anxiety disorder the risk was 2 fold greater.
+The National Institute of Mental Health Epidemiologic Catchment Area interviewed 7954 adults on two occasions a year apart, and highlighted the strong association between sleep disturbance and subsequent depression.
+It was found that 14% of those with insomnia at the first interview had developed new major depressive episode one year later (Ford & Kamerow, 1989).
+This increased risk of developing depression has been confirmed in numerous investigations: in a survey of 1200 young adults in Michigan the odds ratio of new depression was 4 times greater in those subjects who had insomnia 3 years earlier (Breslau et al, 1996) and of new anxiety disorder the risk was 2 fold greater.
 In a questionnaire survey of adults in the UK there was a 3-fold increased risk of new depression and a 2-fold risk of new anxiety disorder if subjects had reported 1 sleep problem occurring ‘on most nights’ a year earlier (Morphy et al, 2007).
-In a much longer study in Norway with 2 surveys 10 years apart ((Neckelmann et al, 2007), the risk of having an anxiety disorder diagnosis at the second time point increased by about one and a half times if insomnia had been present at the first time point, and about 5 times if insomnia was present at both time points, indicating the higher risk of long-standing insomnia.
-Doctors in a prospective study who had complained of insomnia during medical school in the 1950s and 60s were twice as likely to have developed depression at follow-up in the 1990s (Chang et al, 1997).
+In a much longer study in Norway, with 2 surveys 10 years apart (Neckelmann et al, 2007), the risk of having an anxiety disorder diagnosis at the second time point increased by about one and a half times if insomnia had been present at the first time point, and about 5 times if insomnia was present at both time points.
+Doctors in a prospective study who had complained of insomnia whilst studying at medical school in the 1950s and 60s were twice as likely to have developed depression at follow-up in the 1990s (Chang et al, 1997).

-Insomnia is associated with activation of the hypothalamic-pituitary-adrenal (HPA) axis with increased adrenocorticotrophin (ACTH) and cortisol in most studies (Varkevisser et al, 2005; Vgontzas et al, 1998; Vgontzas et al, 2001).
+Insomnia is associated with activation of the hypothalamic-pituitary-adrenal (HPA) axis, with increased adrenocorticotrophin (ACTH) and cortisol in most studies (Varkevisser et al, 2005; Vgontzas et al, 1998; Vgontzas et al, 2001).
 When the complaint of insomnia is accompanied by short duration of sleep measured objectively, there is a 3-5 fold increased overall risk of hypertension which is comparable to that seen with other common sleep disorders, such as sleep disordered breathing (Vgontzas et al, 2009).
-In France, Japan and USA insomnia patients scored significantly lower on all 8 domains of the SF-36 compared to good sleepers (Leger, 2011).
+In France, Japan and the USA, insomnia patients scored significantly lower on all 8 domains of the SF-36, compared to good sleepers (Leger, 2011).